Any22/saba/README.md

 ### HTML5
 - Nav Element
   It represents a section of a page whose purpose is to provide navigation links, either within the current document or to other documents.
-- Footer Elemnet
+- Footer Element
-  It is present at the bottom of the webpage .
+  It is added at the bottom of the webpage .
 It contains social media links , some navigational items and copyright information.
 - Section Element
   It helps to organize webpage content into thematic groups.